Disease State: Hand eczema

 Project Goal

 HECOS aims to develop one COS for controlled clinical and randomized-controlled hand eczema therapeutic trials, and one COS for controlled clinical randomized-controlled hand eczema prevention trials.
-To date, a “Long List” of candidate domains and sub-domains has been developed and the consensus process towards a core domain set is underway.
+To date, a consented set of core domains and sub-domains for therapeutic trial has been developed.
+HECOS is currently conducting a systematic review to identify relevant outcome measurement instruments and assess their quality."

 Project Leads